1966 Tennessee A&I Tigers football team

-The team was also recognized as the 1966 black college national champion and was ranked No. 2 in the final 1966 NCAA College Division football rankings issued by the Associated Press and No. 3 in the final poll issued by the United Press International.
+The team was also recognized as the 1966 black college national champion and was ranked No. 2 in the final small college rankings issued by the Associated Press and No. 3 in the final poll issued by the United Press International.
 The team's No. 2 ranking was the highest achieved by a black college team to that point in time.
 The Pittsburgh Courier called the 1966 Tennessee A&I team as "the finest force yet produced by Negro college football."